 If the volunteer is an office holder, you may wish to pay them an honorarium.

 An honorarium is a cash payment for performing a service (usually a professional service) in circumstances where no other payment will be given.
 The payment is made mainly to recognise the valuable service given and to ensure the role is filled.

-How do I know if the volunteer is an employee?
+How to tell if the volunteer is an employee

 An individual is likely to have a ‘contract of service’ and so be an employee if most of the following statements apply to them:

 - The organisation can tell them what work to do, when, how and where to do it

 - The individual has to do their work – they cannot send someone else to do it